Trump unveils three-phase plan for states to reopen amid coronavirus pandemic

 It also calls for the employers to allow employees to telework.

-The plan also emphasizes that all individuals, when in public, should continue practice social distancing and should continue to minimize non-essential travel.
+The plan also emphasizes that all people should continue to practice social distancing when in public and that they should continue to minimize nonessential travel.

-Phase Two, the guidelines state, apply to states and regions “with no evidence of a rebound” that “satisfy the gating criteria a second time.”
+Phase Two, the guidelines state, applies to states and regions "with no evidence of a rebound" that "satisfy the gating criteria a second time."

-Under this phase, schools and activities like day care centers and camps can reopen and non-essential travel can resume.
-Visits to senior care facilities and hospitals, however, will remain prohibited.
+Under this phase, schools and activities like day care centers and camps could reopen and nonessential travel could resume.
+Visits to senior care facilities and hospitals, however, would remain prohibited.

-The large venues, like restaurants, movie theaters and sporting venues, that were allowed to reopen in Phase One can remain open and are allowed to ease their physical distancing protocols to a “moderate” level.
+The large venues that were allowed to reopen in Phase One, like restaurants, movie theaters and sporting venues, could remain open and would be allowed to ease their physical distancing protocols to a "moderate" level.

 Full coverage of the coronavirus outbreak

-Bars can begin operating with “diminished standing-room occupancy,” while gyms can remain open with “strict” distancing sanitation protocols, according to the plan.
+Bars could begin operating with "diminished standing-room occupancy," while gyms could remain open with "strict" distancing sanitation protocols, according to the plan.

 Phase Three would then kick in for states and regions with "no evidence of a rebound" that "satisfy the gating criteria a third time."

-At that point, “vulnerable individuals” can resume public interactions but should practice social distancing, according to the guidelines.
-Low-risk populations should still “consider minimizing time spent in crowded environments.”
+At that point, "vulnerable individuals" could resume public interactions but should practice social distancing, according to the guidelines.
+Low-risk populations should still "consider minimizing time spent in crowded environments."

-Only in Phase Three can worksites resume normal staffing protocols without restrictions, and visits to senior care facilities and hospitals can resume.
-People who interact with residents and patients must still remain “diligent regarding hygiene.”
-Under Phase Three guidelines, large venues can operate under “limited” social distancing protocols, gyms can remain open with “standard” sanitation protocols and bars can operate with “increased standing room occupancy.”
+Only in Phase Three could work sites resume normal staffing protocols without restrictions and visits to senior care facilities and hospitals could resume.
+People who interacted with residents and patients would still have to remain "diligent regarding hygiene."
+Under Phase Three guidelines, large venues could operate under "limited" social distancing protocols, gyms could remain open with "standard" sanitation protocols and bars could operate with "increased standing room occupancy."

-The White House views Trump's announcement on Thursday as guidance where “governors will have to make decisions what’s right for their individual states," a White House official told NBC News.
+The White House views Trump's announcement as guidance under which "governors will have to make decisions what's right for their individual states," a White House official told NBC News.

 Some states may be able to move to the next phase before May 1, according to the official.
-In some states, governors will be able to open up some counties before others.
+In some states, governors would be able to open up some counties before others.

-Hours before the plan was released, Trump told governors that they'd have the power to make their own decisions.
+Hours before the plan was released, Trump told governors that they would have the power to make their own decisions.

-“You’re going to call your own shots,” Trump said during a video conference Thursday afternoon in the Situation Room with governors, according to two people listening to the call.
-Earlier this week, he said had “the president of the United States calls the shots” when it comes to reopening.
+"You're going to call your own shots," Trump said during a videoconference with governors Thursday afternoon in the Situation Room, according to two people listening to the call.
+Earlier this week, he said "the president of the United States calls the shots" when it comes to reopening.

-As of Thursday, more than 32,000 people have died in the U.S. from the coronavirus.
-In addition, more than 22 million people have filed for unemployment insurance over the last four weeks, as the job market in every sector of the economy continued to be devastated by the pandemic.
+As of Thursday, more than 32,000 people had died in the U.S. from the coronavirus.
+In addition, more than 22 million people have filed first-time claims for unemployment insurance over the last four weeks as the job market in every sector of the economy continues to be devastated.

 "To preserve the health of our citizens, we must also preserve the health and functioning of our economy.
 Over the long haul, you cannot do one without the other," Trump said.

-NBC News reported earlier Thursday that the White House was circulating a draft plan to reopen the economy that would advise areas with low numbers of coronavirus infections to begin pulling back on social distancing measures after May 1, with harder-hit areas possibly having to wait an additional month or more.
+NBC News reported earlier Thursday that the White House was circulating a draft plan to reopen the economy that would advise areas with low numbers of coronavirus infections to begin pulling back on social distancing measures after May 1, with harder-hit areas possibly having to wait another month or longer.

-Regions that can be the first to renew economic activity should have "limited transmission, ample public health and health system capacity," and they should be prepared to monitor the situation closely for a resurgence of infections, according to the 10-page document circulated to a new task force and shared with NBC News.
-The plan stopped short of giving specific metrics for how communities would know whether or when they fall into that category.
+Regions that can be the first to renew economic activity should have "limited transmission, ample public health and health system capacity," and they should be prepared to monitor the situation closely for a resurgence of infections, according to the 10-page document, which was circulated to a new task force and shared with NBC News.
+The plan stopped short of specifying metrics for how communities would know whether or when they fall into that category.

-Trump's announcement came as governors across the country have begun discussing plans to ease some of the restrictions imposed due to the coronavirus pandemic.
+Trump's announcement came as governors across the country have begun discussing plans to ease some of the restrictions that have been imposed because of the coronavirus pandemic.

-However, governors and lawmakers on Capitol Hill, as well as business leaders, have stressed the need for greater testing capacity in order to truly begin easing social distancing restrictions.
-NBC News reported Thursday that the White House is currently exploring ways to increase testing so that localities could feasibly meet the president's May 1 timeline.
+However, governors and lawmakers on Capitol Hill, as well as business leaders, have stressed the need for greater testing capacity to truly begin easing social distancing restrictions.
+NBC News reported Thursday that the White House is exploring ways to increase testing so localities could feasibly meet the president's May 1 timeline.

+“Testing is the key to opening our country to resume our lives," House Speaker Nancy Pelosi, D-Calif., said in a statement on Thursday night.
+"The White House’s vague and inconsistent document does nothing to make up for the President’s failure to listen to the scientists and produce and distribute national rapid testing."

+Former Vice President Joe Biden, the apparent Democratic presidential nominee, knocked Trump's guidelines, saying at a CNN town hall that he "wouldn't call it a plan.
+I think what he's done, he's kind of punted."